-It’s official: businesses that allow mobile workers are in the majority.
-In fact, they’re the overwhelming majority; studies suggest that more than half of UK businesses will embrace remote working during 2017.
+It's official: businesses that allow mobile workers are in the majority.
+In fact, they're the overwhelming majority; studies suggest that half of UK businesses will be working remotely by 2020.

 At the same time, the 'bring your own device' (BYOD) trend is gaining prominence, with more than 67% of employees using their own devices at work.
 Some companies allow employees to choose their own IT equipment (like laptops, tablets and smartphones) rather than imposing standard models on them.
 Others actively encourage staff to bring in their own equipment.

 There are some extra security risks involved if you decide to encourage BYOD.
 But even if you're not actively encouraging BYOD, it's vital you stay aware of the dangers, because it's likely some employees will use their own equipment - whether you like it or not.

 Here are five tips to help you stay secure, even when employees are using their own equipment:

 - Accept the inevitable.
 Most employees will log onto the company network via their personal devices even if they're told they shouldn't.
 More than 50% of employees use portable devices to take confidential data out of their companies every day.